I always like to begin with the fact that I have no special training or credentials to work with couples.

 Follow-up couple’s sessions

 You can have two shared 75-minute sessions anytime within six months of our work together.
+These cost $150.
 Beyond that, you would simply purchase another package for another round to go deeper.

 Conscious Loving, by Gay and Kathlyn Hendricks.